 - Religious co-existence: – India is a country where people are largely influenced by religious principles and doctrines.
 Freedom of religion and religious practice guaranteed by the Constitution promotes religious co-existence with peaceful means.

 - Modernization and Urbanization: – A relationship between cultural modernization, urbanization, and industrialization is assumed as a matter of logical necessity.
-They provide more opportunities for employment and more modern western lifestyle.
+They provide more opportunities for employment and a more modern western lifestyle.
 These interdependent relationships are supportive of different communities with qualities of instant help.

-- Fairs and festivals: – India is noted as the land of festivals, and Indians too enjoy every festival with much zeal and fervor.
+- Fairs and festivals: – India is noted as the land of festivals, and Indians too enjoy every festival with much zeal and fervour.
 Due to the varied culture and heritage of India, there are various religious as well as social festivals that are confined to specific regions of the country.
 Festival celebrations help in strengthening unity among the Indians.
-Festivals like Diwali, Eid, and Christmas are enjoyed by all with the same spirit and fervor.
+Festivals like Diwali, Eid, and Christmas are enjoyed by all with the same spirit and fervour.

-- Climatic integration via monsoon: – The flora and fauna in the entire Indian subcontinent, agricultural practices, life of people, including their festivities revolve around the monsoon season in India.
+- Climatic integration via monsoon: – The flora and fauna in the entire Indian subcontinent, agricultural practices, the life of people, including their festivities revolve around the monsoon season in India.

 - Sports and Cinema: These are followed by millions in the country, thus, acting as a binding force across the length and breadth of India.

 |MODELS OF ACCOMMODATION FOR DIVERSITY|

 Salad Bowl Model:

 - In the salad bowl model, different cultures are brought together – like salad ingredients – but do not form together into a single homogeneous culture; each culture keeps its distinct qualities

 - This model of racial integration can be described as a salad bowl, with people of different cultures living in harmony, like lettuce, tomatoes, and carrots in a salad.